XRPLF/clio/REVIEW.md

 in time.
 Refer to the `fetchAccountTransactions()` function in `CassandraBackend`.

 It is unclear if this needs to be done for other tables.

+### Postgres table partitioning
+Originally, Postgres exhibited performance problems when the dataset approach 1 TB.
+This was solved by table partitioning.

 ### Threading
 I used asio for multithreading.
 There are a lot of different io_contexts lying